 It has been said that a definition of insanity is to do the same thing over and over again and expect different results.
 Since I am a sociologist writing my first blog entry on a psychology website, I will not begin by defining what is and is not "insane."
 However, I do believe Sociology offers an excellent set of tools to help us understand this annual January ritual and it's failures.

 A $58-billion-a-year weight-loss industry (Marketdata Enterprises: The U.S. Weight Loss & Diet

 Control Market, 10th Ed.
-Lynbrook; 2009.) heavily promotes the new year's resolution of weight-loss for health and beauty
+Lynbrook; 2009.) heavily promotes the new year's resolution of weight-loss for health

 (mostly beauty in the guise of health, but that will be a later blog post).
 Long-term and permanent weight-loss remains elusive, however, and most people who started this year out like last year, have probably already failed.
 Those who persist will most likely gain that weight back within 5 years.
 When I say most-likely, the estimates are about 90-95%, though no one really knows because most weight loss companies and products do not either keep such stats or make them public.

 Why do consumers keep buying into an industry that clearly fails to deliver on its promises?
 Weight-loss is a capitalist's wet dream.
 I am hard press to think of another product or service that fails on such a regular basis but gets repeat customers.
 If only one out of every 10 cars produced by a company worked with customers having to trade-in or return their cars 90% of the time, no one would buy a car from that company.
 But dieters keep coming back.

 The key is that the consumer blames herself for the failure.
 The diet didn't fail.
 The product didn't fail.
 The consumer failed.
 The weight-loss industry has an ally that few consumer products and services have.
 They have a culturally based moral panic that feeds their coffers.

 A moral panic